slmrcn/EBNA1/README.md

 # EBNA1
-Simulation files (.pdb, .crd, .top, .in) regarding the files used in the MD simulations and MM-PBSA calculations.
+Simulation files (.pdb, .crd, .top, .in) regarding the files used in the MD simulations, MM-PBSA calculations, and analysis.

 All .pdb files correspond to the initial configuration of the whole system (ligand, protein, solvent, and ions);